Origins of the Raw Food Diet for Dogs

 Preparing Raw Food for Your Dog

 There are many variations on the raw food diet, but we’ll give you the basic concept – the whole animal carcass model, which closely replicates what your dog’s wolf cousins eat in the wild.
-As noted above, when they eat their pray, wolves consume all parts including the nutrient-rich pre-digested plant material in the stomach and intestines.
+As noted above, when they eat their prey, wolves consume all parts including the nutrient-rich pre-digested plant material in the stomach and intestines.

 The Whole Carcass Model